SEXYREXY-DEV/ROVER_SITE/README.md

-PokeRover but it's a website!

-I don't own anything on here!
+# I own none of this.

-Everything is hosted with the game creator's permission.
-Contact them if you would like to use something here or have questions.
-I simply make documentation of these neat projects.
+## Everything placed onto Roversite is placed at the request and/or knowledge of the respective fan game developers/development teams.

+#### Reach out if you would like your game featured:

+sexyrexy1212 on Discord